Visit Middle Earth – Your Lord of the Rings Location Guide

 Our tip: Tours can be busy with up to 50 people, so we recommend booking an early bird tour.
 These tours are the first or second tours of the day, when Hobbiton is less crowded.

-Peter Jackson knows how to pick a majestic Lord Of The Rings film location.
+Peter Jackson knows how to pick a majestic Lord Of The Rings shooting location.
 Hidden deep between the mountain cliffs of Hakatere Conservation Park is Mount Sunday, where the film set for Edoras once sat.

 These days the city of the Horse Lords of Rohan is gone, and bridges over the meandering rivers are the only structures interrupting the rugged South Island landscape (You’ll appreciate them, as the sparkling rivers are icy cold!).
 Follow worn paths through the glacier-carved valley from Hakatere Potts Road and you’ll be standing atop Mount Sunday in around 30 minutes.